+Provision: Chapter 14 Residential

+Seek Amendment

+I seek the following decision from the Council

-If seeking to make changes to a specific site or sites, please provide the address or identify the area Refer to VNA Submission attached.
+If seeking to make changes to a specific site or sites, please provide the address or identify the area:

+Refer to VNA Submission attached.

+Provision: Chapter 15 Commercial

-OpposeSeek Amendment
+Seek Amendment

+I seek the following decision from the Council

-If seeking to make changes to a specific site or sites, please provide the address or identify the area Refer to VNA Submission attached.
+If seeking to make changes to a specific site or sites, please provide the address or identify the area:

+Refer to VNA Submission attached.

+Provision: Planning Maps

+Seek Amendment

+I seek the following decision from the Council

-If seeking to make changes to a specific site or sites, please provide the address or identify the area Refer to VNA Submission attached.
+If seeking to make changes to a specific site or sites, please provide the address or identify the area:

+Refer to VNA Submission attached.